What Do Clownfish Eat? Everything You Need to Know

 Clownfish will wait for the sea anemone to kill prey and then feed on the leftovers.

-Clownfish find their food in the wild using several methods depending on what they’re trying to eat.
-As we have said before, the fish have a symbiotic relationship with sea anemones.
-Oftentimes, they will sit amongst the tentacles of the host and wait for something tasty to float by.
+Clownfish find their food in the wild using several methods, depending on what they’re trying to eat.
+Thanks to their symbiotic relationship with sea anemones, clownfish will sit amongst the tentacles of the host and wait for something tasty to float by.

-Sometimes, a small shrimp will float by that they can eat on their own, and other times they will wait for the sea anemone to kill one of its prey and then eat the leftovers that remain.
+Sometimes, a small shrimp will float by that they can eat on their own; other times, they wait for the sea anemone to kill prey and then eat the leftovers.

-Clownfish rarely venture forth from the sea anemone because they immediately lose all their defenses by doing so.
-However, they will sometimes depart to forage on the surface of a nearby reef where they will look for plankton and algae.
+Clownfish rarely venture far from the sea anemone.
+However, they will sometimes leave to forage on the surface of a nearby reef, where they look for plankton and algae.

 What Predators Eat Clownfish?